michellearanha/Vaccinology_Tools/README.md

 - Here are some helpful [installation instructions](https://www.shengweihou.com/blog/install_emboss)

 **_NOTE:_** Instructions linked above are for Debian-based operating systems.
+There seems to be a brew install for emboss, but we have not tested that method.
 I have listed the commands as they relate to MacOS below:

 - Download EMBOSS via [ftp](http://emboss.open-bio.org/html/adm/ch01s01.html) or using the [fedora repository](https://src.fedoraproject.org/lookaside/extras/EMBOSS/)
 - Untar the tarball: `tar -xvf EMBOSS-6.6.0.tar.gz`